 Human languages tend to be based on a grammatical subject, to which are attached predicates.
 And, in defiance of all logic, existence itself is treated as such a predicate.
-Among philosophers, Kant may have disposed of this error, but it lives on in the natural language from which it sprung.
-That is, ‘Paul exists’ is universally treated as the same kind of statement as ‘Paul is bald’; we speak of existing as something that a subject does, as if it could do something else if it felt so inclined.
+Ibn Rushd saw over eight hundred years ago that the distinction between essence and existence belongs only to thought.
+In the world, we have either an essence which exists, or else nothing.
+In our own tradition, Kant may have disposed of this error, but it lives on in the natural language from which it sprung.
+That is, “Paul exists” is universally treated as the same kind of statement as “Paul is bald”; we speak of existing as something that a subject does, as if it could do something else if it felt so inclined.
 This forces us to ask the question: when something does not exist, what is it doing instead of existing?
-Because our languages allow us to speak about this ‘it’ that does not exist, then we feel that there must necessarily be an ‘it’ to speak about; and if this ‘it’ does not exist, well, it must take some other form in order to be spoken about.
-In the very act of saying, ‘flying horses do not exist’, we are naming ‘winged horses’ and making them a subject to which the predicate of non-existence is then attached.
+Because our languages allow us to speak about this “it” that does not exist, then we feel that there must necessarily be an “it” to speak about; and if this “it” does not exist, well, it must take some other form in order to be spoken about.
+In the very act of saying, “winged horses do not exist”, we are naming “winged horses” and making them a subject to which the predicate of non-existence is then attached.
 In so doing, we cannot help but feel that the winged horses are somehow out there; we feel that they are existing in some manner that can tolerate having their existence denied.
-One foolish philosopher thought he could accommodate such null entities merely by saying that they ‘subsisted’ instead of ‘existed’.
+One foolish philosopher thought he could accommodate such null entities merely by saying that they “subsisted” instead of “existed”.